-9.4.1 MILNE PORT
+9.4.1 MILNE PORT AND MINE SITE

-Surface water and aquatic ecosystem monitoring programs implemented at Milne Port focus on meeting the monitoring requirements outlined in Schedule I of the Project's Type 'A' Water Licence.
+Surface water and aquatic ecosystem monitoring programs implemented at Milne Port and Mine Site focus on fulfilling the monitoring requirements outlined in Schedule I of the Project's Type 'A' Water Licence, Project Certificate, and other applicable regulations, including the MDMER.

-9.4.1.1 TYPE 'A' WATER LICENCE
+9.4.1.1 Type 'A' WATER LICENCE

-Type 'A' Water Licence water quality and quantity monitoring requirements for surface water at Milne Port include:
+Type 'A' Water Licence water quality and quantity monitoring requirements for surface water include:

-- The monitoring of volumes and water quality of surface water runoff and storm water retained by Project infrastructure (e.g. surface water management ponds, containment areas) and discharged to the receiving environment; - The monitoring of volumes and water quality of specific surface water drainage systems downstream of Project areas; - The monitoring of water quality of surface water drainage downstream of active quarries and borrows sources; and, - The monitoring of water volumes withdrawn from approved Milne Port water sources.
+- The monitoring of volumes and water quality of surface water runoff and storm water retained by Project infrastructure (e.g. surface water management ponds, containment areas) and discharged to the receiving environment; - The monitoring of volumes and water quality of specific surface water drainage systems downstream of Project areas; - The monitoring of water quality of surface water drainage downstream of active quarries and borrows sources; and, - The monitoring of water volumes withdrawn from approved water sources.

 Volumes of effluent discharged from the Project infrastructure are monitored using inline flow meters and/or flow rate extrapolation.
 Weir boxes, water level data loggers and instream flow measurements are used to monitor flow volumes at monitored surface water drainages downstream of Project areas.
-Volumes of water withdrawn from approved water sources at Milne Port are monitored using inline flow meters.
-Water withdrawal limits for approved water sources at the Milne Port are outlined in Table 3 of the Type 'A' Water Licence and discussed further in the FWSSWMP (BAF-PH1-830-P16-0010).
+Volumes of water withdrawn from approved water sources are monitored using inline flow meters and/or flow rate extrapolation.
+Water withdrawal limits for approved water sources are outlined in Table 3 of the Type 'A' Water Licence and discussed further in the FWSSWMP (BAF-PH1-830-P16-0010).